johnmonarch/r730xd-fan-script/README.md

 # r730xd-fan-script
- A simple shell script to fix some issues with R730xd fan controls
+ A simple shell script to fix some issues with Dell R730xd fan controls